 Emil Stolarsky | @EmilStolarsky

-Emil is co-founder of @IncidentLabsInc and co-chair of SREcon19 EMEA and SREcon20 Americas West.
+Emil is co-founder of @IncidentLabsInc.
 Previously, he has worked at Shopify, focusing on caching, performance, and disaster recovery, as well as at Digital Ocean working on the internal Kubernetes platform.
+He recently edited 97 Things Every SRE Should Know with @jaimewoo.
 Emil’s feed focuses on SRE issues (especially the need to see people as the most important part of our systems), mixed in with pop culture and politics.

 Sandy Strong | @st5are